Cobra Power Station Crash Course

 12V DC Port

-We have used this outlet to power a corded 12V tire inflator.
 We like this option because, with the Cobra Power Station, we don’t need to plug the inflator’s 12V cord into the port inside our vehicle and drape it out the window.
-We also don’t need to worry about the inflator’s cord being unable to reach the rear tires, which could be an issue if you drive a larger and longer SUV.
+We also don’t need to worry about the inflator’s cord not reaching the rear tires, which could be an issue if you drive a larger or longer SUV.
 By proxy, the Cobra Power Station makes any corded 12V items, like a tire inflator, more flexible and portable.

 When the unit is fully charged, the 12V port will run a small 60W refrigerator for about four hours, a 20W fan for about 12 hours, and a 50W CPAP machine for about five hours.